 Brandon Sanderson, Coordinator

 A native of Kansas, Brandon Sanderson split his formative years between rural Kansas and Colorado Springs, Colorado.
 He holds a BS from Colorado State University-Pueblo in Printmaking and Computer Information Systems and an MFA in Printmaking from the University of South Dakota.
 From 2005 to 2008, he taught at College of the Sequoias and Bakersfield College in California.
-Since 2008, Sanderson has been at the University of North Carolina-Pembroke where he is now an Associate Professor of Art.
+Since 2008, Sanderson has been at the University of North Carolina-Pembroke where he is now a Professor of Art.
 He teaches multiple levels of drawing and all levels of printmaking, including intaglio, lithography, and woodcut.

 In his time at UNCP, Brandon has organized five national printmaking exhibitions and brought in more than 50 visiting artists.
 He has also held 21 printmaking workshops at universities in a 16 states and participated in over 60 print exchanges.
 He has also participated in more than 350 exhibitions, including 54 international exhibitions.
 He has been a Coordinator at Frogman’s since 2013.

 Lloyd Menard, Founder